Raphistolage/journal-rc/krokkos/docs/interop_cases.md

 - [x] Instantiate Rust variable (that implements toShared)
     - cast to SharedArray (non-owning)
     - call C++ function on it
-    - cast it into Kokkos::mdspan on Host (non-owning)
+    - cast it into std::mdspan on Host (non-owning)
     - call Kokkos kernel on it (ExecSpace = HostSpace)
     - read modified value from rust.